willianlim/born2beroot/CentOS.md

 <p>

 - Security-Enhanced Linux (SELinux) is a mandatory access control (MAC) security mechanism implemented in the kernel.
 SELinux was first introduced in CentOS 4 and significantly enhanced in later CentOS releases.
 These enhancements mean that content varies as to how to approach SELinux over time to solve problems.
+SELinux is basically about  defining the access of a process type.
 </p>

 <h2 align=center id="LVM">